 The annual financial report requires certified submission of financial information for the relevant tax year on the ‘annual financials’ page of the electronic registration system and upload of complete and accurate electronic copies of the organization's tax form for that year and audit if applicable.

 - Organizations which have less than $50,000 in 'total revenue' are required to submit a copy of the IRS 990 electronic postcard.

-- Organizations that file IRS Form 990 and have more than $500,000 in "total revenue" (defined as gross revenue prior to any
+- Organizations that file IRS Form 990 and have more than $500,000 in "total revenue" (defined as gross revenue prior to any reduction or offsets).

 7. How does a charity receive a registration confirmation document or check the status of its registration?